Yes, You Can Still Get Girl Scout Cookies Right Now — No Human Interaction Necessary

 How Can You Buy Girl Scout Cookies Online?

 The Girl Scouts of the USA announced on March 27, 2020 that it would be halting all in-person sales due to the COVID-19 outbreak.
 (However, some areas across the country have lifted this restriction with safety precautions in place.)
-Regardless of your location, cookie-lovers can order their favorite treats online and have them delivered to their doors using the Cookie Care website.
+Originally, there was a caveat that you needed to know a girl scout personally or through a friend to place an online order, but as of Feb.
+1, you can go straight to the Girl Scouts Digital Cookie platform and enter your zip code to find the troop nearest you.
+Once you've found your troop, you can purchase from them directly and have the cookies shipped to your home.
 The best part of the new initiative?
 You can donate boxes of cookies to first responders, volunteers, and local causes with the click of a button.

 Typically, you can also buy cookies the old-fashioned way.
 To make it easier to find a scout in your area once we're all out of self-isolation, use the Girl Scout Cookie Finder app to get your hands on some treats even if you don't know a scout personally.
 The app is entirely dedicated to finding cookie booths in your area, and all you have to do is enter your zip code to see where and when cookies will be sold near you.
 Seems pretty easy to us!